conan-io/docs/introduction.rst

 as :command:`conan install . -s compiler="Visual Studio"`, which will be specific for Windows users.
 If on a different system, the reader should adapt to their own platform and settings (for example :command:`conan install . -s compiler=gcc`).

-Also **conan works with any build system**.
+Also **Conan works with any build system**.
 In the documentation, CMake will be widely used, because it is portable and well known.
-But conan does not depend on CMake at all; it is not a requirement.
+But Conan does not depend on CMake at all; it is not a requirement.
 **Conan is totally orthogonal to the build system**.
 There are some utilities that improve the usage of popular build systems such as CMake or Autotools, but they are just helpers.
 Furthermore, it is not necessary that all the packages are built with the same build system.
 It is possible to depend